-Psychological factors that impact posture include how we deal with stress, our overall self esteem levels, and whether we tend towards self confidence, anxiety or depression.
-Each of these mindsets can influence how we carry ourselves physically and present as negative posture patterns like tight, hunched shoulders or a collapsed chest.
-The reverse is also true, how we hold our body can also directly impact how we feel emotionally.
+Psychological factors that impact posture include how we deal with stress and self-esteem levels, and whether we tend towards self-confidence and assurance, or anxiety and depression.
+Each of these mindsets influence how we carry ourselves physically.
+A positive posture might present as standing tall and free of tension.
+Negative posture patterns often appear in the form of tight, hunched shoulders or a sunken chest.
+The reverse is also true, how we hold our body can directly impact the way we feel emotionally.

 The Influence of Age

-Whatever the reason, poor posture causes unnecessary stress on the joints as they are held in positions they weren’t designed for.
-The result can be discomfort and pain, whether it be in the lower back, shoulder, neck, hip or some other body part.
+Whatever the reason, poor posture causes unnecessary stress on our joints as they’re held in positions they weren’t designed for.
+The result can be discomfort and pain, whether it’s in the lower back, shoulders, neck, hips or some other body part.

 Can Poor Posture Be Fixed?

 Now for some good news.
-With a little effort and awareness, posture can be improved.
-Thankfully, we’re never to old to rebuild muscle strength and become more attuned to our postural tendencies in order to change them.
+With a little effort and awareness posture can be improved.
+Thankfully, we’re never too old to rebuild muscle strength and become more attuned to our postural tendencies in order to change them.

 The first step in overcoming postural issues is to become aware of them.
-After all, how can we fix a stooping posture if we aren’t conscious that we’re doing it in the first place?
-Once we become of more mindful of our posture we can reclaim ownership over it.
+After all, how can we fix a stooping posture if we aren’t conscious that we’re stooping in the first place?
+Once we become of more mindful of our posture we can begin to reclaim ownership over it.

 The next step is to consider the cause.
 Why is the poor posture happening?
 Is it because of the way you stand at your job or sit at your desk?
 Is it due to an old injury?
 Is it because stress or depression is quite literally getting you down?
 Once we understand the origin of our postural habits we can take another step towards solving them.